vtex-apps/io-documentation/docs/en/Recipes/store/making-your-new-app-version-publicly-available.md

 ## Publishing

-Once a app version was released, the app **must be installed** in order to test its new settings.
+Once an app version is released, the app **must be installed** in order to test its new settings.
 However, it is not possible to install an app that only exists in your local environment.
 You must **publish** the app so that it can be installed by yourself or by others as well.

 Use the `vtex publish` command to turn the account version in which you were working into the app’s **release candidate version** for installment.
 Notice: a release candidate can **only** be installed on an account for testings if the user orders Toolbelt to install the exact version.